dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     http://<fqdn>:8888
     ```

-    You should see a page similaro to the following load in your browser:
+    You should see a page similar to the following load in your browser:

     ![Digits Server Home Page](images/DigitsServerHomePage.jpg)